 9. Call the cavalry

 There are companies that specialise in corporate relocations.
 If you think the process may come undone, consider sourcing assistance.
-Yes, there will be costs associated with hiring them.
+Yes, you incur associated costs when you hire them.
 Consider, however, how many of the moving tasks they can take off your hands.
 If you’re losing valuable hours at your key staff’s high rates, it may well be cheaper to bring in a moving expert or two.

 10. Promote the process positively